You never get a second chance to make a first impression. – Will Rogers

-With this, I end the basic and easy to follow first day in office tips, now it’s time to execute these steps.
+With this, I end the basics and easy to follow first-day first impression in the office tips, as now it’s time to execute these steps.

 Need not memorize them, just imagine what and how you can or going to execute and then leave them when you will face such a situation.

-Not to forget, your efforts brought you here so enjoy it, and do let me know by sharing your experience in the comments section.
+Not to forget, your efforts brought you here so enjoy it, and do let me know by sharing your experience and how you made your first impression in the office, in the comments section.

 Get to know the author – Nikita Sinha